edgelesssys/marblerun/samples/helloc++/README.md

 # How to create a C++ Marble
 This example shows how to build a confidential C++ application and run it in Marblerun.
 This can serve you as a blueprint for making existing applications Marblerun-ready or creating new [Marbles](https://www.marblerun.sh/docs/getting-started/marbles/).
 If you haven't already, [setup Marblerun](../../BUILD.md#build) to get ready.

-You can run this example on any hardware, since the enclave is only simulated (with the `OE_SIMULATION=1` environment variable).
+**Note:** You can run this example on any hardware by simulating the enclave through setting `OE_SIMULATION=1` as environment variable.
 This might help you to get started with with the development of confidential apps.
-However, please notice that this mode does not provide any safety.
+However, please notice that this bypasses any security.
 Detailed information on how to develope secure Marbles can be found in [Marbleruns documentation](https://www.marblerun.sh/docs/tasks/add-service/).

 The directory `app` contains the application code: